lastweek/lastweek.github.io/docs/notes/cache_coherence.md

   will perform a _cache read transaction_ to read the data from either other caches or memory.
 This transaction consists multiple steps such as: send requests, collect responses, send ACKs.
-- Those transactions will conflict.
+- Those transactions will conflict if multiple reads and writes happen at the same time.
 Someone has to resolve it.
   It can be resolved by different cache controllers, or by a single serialization point like home agent.
 - Just like you can have many ways to implement transactions for distributed systems, there are also many ways to do cache coherence transactions.
 And there are many.
+- Atomic Read-Modify-Write (RMW) instructions will make cache coherence implementations even more complex.
+Those instructions include `read-and-inc`, `test-and-set`, and `lock; `-prefixed.
+  I think, there will some "lock the bus", or "locked state" at the home agent per cache line.
+Having atomic RMW instructions will add more complexity to the overall transaction desgin.
 - While reading Intel related cache coherence diagrams/transactions, you might find many different descriptions.
 Don't panic.
 They are just different implementations proposed by Intel.
 Different